pat/thinking-sphinx/indexing.md

 Once you've got your index set up just how you like it, you can run [the rake task](rake_tasks.html) to get Sphinx to process the data.

 {% highlight sh %}
-# If you're using SQL-backed indices:
 rake ts:index

-# If you're using real-time indices:
-rake ts:generate
 {% endhighlight %}

-However, if you have made structural changes to your index (which is anything except adding new data into the database tables), you'll need to stop Sphinx, re-process, and then re-start Sphinx - which can be done through a single rake call.
+If you have made structural changes to your index (which is anything except adding new data into the database tables), you'll need to stop Sphinx, re-process, and then re-start Sphinx - which can be done through a single rake call.

 {% highlight sh %}
-# If you're using SQL-backed indices:
 rake ts:rebuild

-# If you're using real-time indices:
-rake ts:regenerate
 {% endhighlight %}

+If you're using real-time indices and a version of Thinking Sphinx prior to v3.4.0, use `ts:generate` and `ts:regenerate` respectively instead (though these will only impact real-time indices, not SQL-backed indices).